-Michele serves as the firm’s co-chair of the Governmental Liability Employment Trial Group.
-She focuses her practice in the areas of law enforcement defense, correctional defense, employment law and governmental liability.
+Michele serves as the firm’s Chair of the Governmental Liability Employment Trial Group and is on the firm’s Management Committee.
 She has tried both state and federal jury and bench trials and administrative law hearings.
-In addition to her 20 years of trial experience, Michele has an impressive record of obtaining motions for summary judgment or dismissal on behalf of her clients.
-Since 2010, 32 of the 38 cases she has filed in federal court were disposed of through orders of dismissal or summary judgment.
+In addition to her 20+ years of trial experience, Michele has an impressive record for her motion practice.
+Michele routinely disposes of the vast majority of her cases through orders of dismissal or summary judgment.

 Law Enforcement Defense

 Michele is committed to defending law enforcement agencies and officers throughout Arizona.
-She has prevailed on summary judgment in cases involving the Notice of Claim statute, excessive force, false arrest, illegal search and seizure, malicious prosecution, defamation, and negligent hiring.
+She has prevailed on summary judgment in cases involving the uses of force, false arrest, SWAT raid/breaching tactics, K-9 deployment, search and seizure, malicious prosecution, defamation, and negligent hiring.
+Her 14 years of experience working as a civilian at the Tempe Police Department in the Narcotics and Special Enforcement Unit has afforded her an insider’s perspective with the various training exercises related to non-lethal and lethal force incidents, hostage negotiations, K9 deployment, and tactical breaching methods, etc.

-Michele maintains an active employment law practice and has prevailed on summary judgment in cases involving Title VII, FMLA, and discrimination allegations arising under 42 U.S.C.A.
+Michele maintains an active employment law practice defending private and public employers.
+She has prevailed on summary judgment in cases involving Title VII, FMLA, and discrimination allegations arising under 42 U.S.C.A.
 Section 1981.
 Michele has also successfully prosecuted and defended EEOC investigations, wage disputes, FMLA, Title VII, ADA, ADEA and wrongful termination cases.
 She has also represented employers and employees before Merit System Boards, AZ POST, fingerprint boards and other licensing boards in cases involving due process and disciplinary matters.
-She has also successfully defended personal injury cases, wrongful death actions, negligent hiring, training and supervision cases.

 - Prevailed on Summary Judgment in roadway design case against Yuma County.
 The traffic accident occurred at an intersection that the County equipped with oversized two-way STOP signs and flashing warning signs.
 Plaintiffs sued Yuma County for its alleged negligence by failing to install a four way stop.
 Yuma County moved for summary judgment on Plaintiffs’ claims, arguing that it was statutorily immune pursuant to A.R.S. § 12-820.01 and entitled to the affirmative defense contained in A.R.S. § 12-820.03.
 Click here to read the full case summary.